ibm-cloud-docs/solution-tutorials/computer-vision-powerai.hidden.md

 * {{site.data.keyword.cloud_notm}} CLI,
   * vpc-infrastructure/infrastructure-service plugin
 * Obtain an [IBM Cloud API key](https://{DomainName}/iam/apikeys) and save the key for future reference.
-* If you don't have an SSH key on your local machine, [refer to these instructions for creating a key](/docs/vpc?topic=vpc-ssh-keys).
-By default, the private key is found at `$HOME/.ssh/id_rsa`.
-[Upload your public SSH key](https://{DomainName}/vpc/compute/sshKeys) to [{{site.data.keyword.Bluemix}}].

 ## Provision a VPC and back-end VSI using {{site.data.keyword.bplong_notm}} service
 {:#provision_VPC_backend_vsi}

-In this section, you will provision a VPC with PowerAI vision trial installed on a virtual server instance via {{site.data.keyword.bplong_notm}} service,
+In this section, you will provision a VPC with PowerAI vision trial installed on a virtual server instance via {{site.data.keyword.bplong_notm}} service.

+{{site.data.keyword.bplong_notm}} delivers Terraform-as-a-Service so that you can use a high-level scripting language to model the resources that you want in your IBM Cloud environment, and enable Infrastructure as Code (IaC).
+Terraform is an Open Source software that is developed by HashiCorp that enables predictable and consistent resource provisioning to rapidly build complex, multi-tier cloud environments.

 ### Create a workspace
 1. Navigate to [{{site.data.keyword.bplong_notm}}](https://{DomainName}/schematics/overview) overview page and click on **Create a workspace**,